magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_our-real-home.md

 the same time awakening the mind.
 Eventually the breath disappears altogether and all that remains is that feeling of alertness.
 This is called meeting the Buddha.
-We have that clear, wakeful awareness called *Bud-dho*, the the awakened one, the radiant one.
+We have that clear, wakeful awareness called *Bud-dho*, the one who knows, the awakened one, the radiant one.
 This is meeting and dwelling with the Buddha, with knowledge and clarity.
 It was only the historical Buddha who passed away.
 The true Buddha, the Buddha that is clear, radiant knowing, can still be experienced and attained today.
 And if we do attain it, the heart is one.

 So let go, put everything down, everything except the knowing.
 Don’t be fooled if visions or sounds arise in your mind during meditation.
 Lay